jojozhuang/jojozhuang.github.io/_cloud/amazon-aws/aws-vpc.md

 ![image](/assets/images/cloud/4109/7-2-create-route-tables-6.png)
 Switch to Subnet Associations tab, click "Edit subnet associations" button.
 ![image](/assets/images/cloud/4109/7-2-create-route-tables-7.png)
-Select the first one and save.
+Select the first subnet(10.0.1.0) and save.
 ![image](/assets/images/cloud/4109/7-2-create-route-tables-8.png)
 Now, the first subnet is associated with the public route table.
 ![image](/assets/images/cloud/4109/7-2-create-route-tables-9.png)
 If we check the subnet associations of the main route tables, the first subnet is not there anymore.
 Now we have the private subnet and the public subnet.
 ![image](/assets/images/cloud/4109/7-2-create-route-tables-10.png)
+### 2.4 Create EC2 Instance
-Create instance for web server, select the second AMI.
+Create a new EC2 instance for acting as web server, select the second AMI.
 ![image](/assets/images/cloud/4109/7-2-create-instance-1.png)
-Select the VPC created previously and select the first subnet.
+Select the custom VPC created previously and choose the first subnet(10.0.1.0).
 Notice the public ip is auto enabled.
 ![image](/assets/images/cloud/4109/7-2-create-instance-2.png)
 Add tags to indicate this is a web server.
 ![image](/assets/images/cloud/4109/7-2-create-instance-3.png)